reactionic127/cupofdata.com/content/blog/2018-03-16-things-to-consider-when-b2b-prospecting.md

 title: Identifying and Qualifying B2B Leads - Evaluating Solutions
 date: 2018-03-16T18:58:05.000Z
 summary: >-
   Businesses use inbound and outbound marketing to identify and qualify B2B leads.
 These leads need to be ranked with a propensity score and need to improve over time.
 B2B lead generation is a process and selecting the right combination of resources will help build efficient B2B lead generation processes over time.
 author: The Cup of Data Team
 postimage: /files/images/process_chart.gif
+newsFlag: true
 ---
 # Identifying and Qualifying B2B Leads